-This course is a combination of Health and Home Economics standards.
+This course is a fully internal course with a combination of Health and Home Economics standards.
 The students will look at aspects of their own lifestyle and wellbeing and that of others in their school and community.
+Students have the ability to choose an external standard if approved by the teacher.